 Configuring Slack Notifications for New GitHub Repository Subscriptions

 This guide shows how to configure GitHub to alert you when someone begins to watch your repository.
 This feature allows you to monitor your repository followers.
-Follow the instructions to configure ATSD to send you the notifications directly through a third-party messenger service with.
+Follow the instructions to configure ATSD to send you the notifications directly through a third-party messenger service.

 Many repositories contain a broad range of code and documentation to which end-users may positively respond by subscribing.
 Turn your public repositories into product-to-market validation tools with Subscription Notifications.

 While the default email notifications delivered by GitHub provide a convenient way to stay on track, the flexibility of being able to track new subscribers can be better accomplished by programmatic integration leveraging GitHub webhook functionality.

 GitHub webhook functionality is prominently featured on the Platform Roadmap, explore the latest developments from the GitHub Team and gain an insight into coming features.